tidalcycles/tidal-doc/templates/blog_contributor_profile.md

 | Code online | GitHub |
 | Other music/audio sw | DAW, MaxMSP, Audacity, etc |

 *(Note: All questions/topics are optional.
-Leave any of these out, or add other relevant topics/questions.)*
+In general, your profile should be brief, easily readable, and easy to write!
+Respond to 2 - 3 questions in each category below.
+Or add other relevant topics/questions.)*

 ### Tidal Contributions
 - How do you contribute to Tidal Cycles?
 What have you worked on?